zilliztech/zdoc/docs/tutorials/metrics-and-alerts/manage-notification-channels.md

     1. In the dialog box that appears, click __+ Channel__ in the __Send To__ field and choose __PagerDuty__ from the dropdown list.

-    1. Enter the PagerDuty integration key obtained in [step 2](./manage-notification-channels) and select the service region hosting your PagerDuty account.
+    1. Enter the PagerDuty integration key obtained and select the service region hosting your PagerDuty account.
 For more information on PagerDuty service regions, refer to [Service Regions](https://support.pagerduty.com/docs/service-regions).

 ### Slack{#slack}